 How It Works

 This program provides Free Prescription Savings Cards for both brand and generic medications, requires no enrollment, and is open to everyone.
-Rx4Miracles also generates funds which go back to Children's Miracle Network Hospitals® to support their efforts to improve and change pediatric healthcare and its impact on kids, families, and communities.
+Rx4Miracles also generates funds which go back to Children's Miracle Network Hospitals® to support their efforts to improve and change pediatric healthcare and its impact on children, families, and communities.

 Get your Free Prescription Savings Card